-- To involve the parents, you can have this activity in one of your school reading programs.
-Invite the parents and have them as the audience of the reading activity.
+- To involve the parents, you can have this activity in one of your school’s reading programs.
+Invite parents and have them as the audience for the reading activity.
 This will also allow them to witness the reading performance of their children.

-- To make it more interesting, ask volunteer parents to ready storybooks to their children.
+- To make it more interesting, ask volunteer parents to read storybooks to their children.

 To keep them engrossed, I choose a storybook with many dialogues.
 I read each line with appropriate emotions and expressions to keep my pupils riveted.
 Afterward, I will ask a volunteer to read the story again.
 I encourage my readers to interpret the lines in the story by reading with feelings and proper emotions.

 Then, I take in the focus of the activity.
 I let my pupils choose their favorite characters in the story be it a major or a minor character.
 As the pupils portray their favorite characters, I can see their deep connection to the material read.